Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Snippets/algorithms/traversals/dictionary/recursive-dict-traversal.md

                 - data : This is the main dictionary target to loop and traverse through
                     + This parameter is needed to receive the nested subkeys and the nested dictionary-typed subvalues
                     + During every iteration, it will dig through all nested subkeys and subvalues until it reaches the last key (iteration stops recursing)
-                - entries : For holding the current state of all ongoing processes during the recursion
+                - results : For holding the current state of all ongoing processes during the recursion
                     + This container will be brought all the way until the return keyword (break condition) is received to end the recursion
     ```python
-    def dictionary_traversal(data, entries=None):
+    def traverse(data, results=None):
     ```

 2. Initialize all variables (if it doesnt exist)
     ```python
         # Initialize Variables
-        if entries == None: entries = []
+        if results == None: results = []
     ```

 3. Recursively iterate and traverse through the dictionary key-value (and sub-key values)